 Free health analysis.
 When donating blood, you are required to undergo health screening that will test you for HIV, hepatitis, syphilis, and many other diseases.
 This free check-up can offer excellent insight into your current state of health.
 Effectively, it can help you identify any underlying medical conditions and risks that you otherwise would not know about.

 Psychological benefit.
-This is perhaps one of the most powerful benefits of donating blood – mental boost and a sense of pride.
+This is perhaps one of the most powerful benefits of donating blood – a mental boost and a sense of pride.
 Donating blood can be similar to volunteer work where you are helping someone get the help they desperately need.
 And just like any other volunteer work, this has major psychological benefits.
 Studies have shown that volunteering effectively reduces the risk of depression and feelings of loneliness.